bioinf/Sibelia/SIBELIA.md

 Output description
 ==================
-By default, "Sibelia" produces 5 files:
+By default, "Sibelia" produces following files:

 1. Blocks coordinates
 2. Genomes represented as permutations of the synteny blocks